-DSPA can take advantage of these existing channels of communication to make progress towards the objectives suggested under Meet Community Needs.
-In the short term, DSPA could focus on soliciting feedback from community members through surveys, public meetings, and stakeholder interviews to gather diverse perspectives and insights on climate-related vulnerabilities and opportunities within the community.
-The results of this process will allow DSPA to begin collaborating on and implementing climate initiatives within its area of influence.
+DSPA can take advantage of these existing channels of communication to make progress towards the objectives suggested under Community Engagement.
 Given that there are already multiple active climate action collaboration groups in Duluth, it may be most efficient and respectful of community stakeholders' time to work within the existing framework rather than initiating a separate task force effort.
 It is also recommended that DSPA maintain a list of partner organizations that play important roles in the community.
 Successes can be shared through the quarterly magazine or aforementioned sustainability report (Section 7.1.1).